-But it was Gatwa who had a troubling realisation about fast fame.
+But it was Gatwa that had a troubling realization about fast fame.

 "I stepped onto a plane with 500 Instagram followers and stepped off with thousands in the space of eight hours," he said while sipping from a mug of Earl Grey tea in VICE's test kitchen.
 "There were a whole bunch of slutty pictures I had to get rid of."

 His friend and co-star gently reminded him, however, that he still posts fire thot pics, to which Ncuti had to make an admittance: "I’m a hoe.
 I’m sorry, I've just got to be a hoe."

 It's that spirit of acceptance and celebration of hoe-dom that makes the series so special.
 For the uninitiated, Sex Education follows Otis (Butterfield), the awkward teen son of a promiscuous sex therapist (Gillian Anderson), and his best friend Eric (Gatwa), a gay Black boy, as they deal with adolescent pressures and make some cash dishing out relationship and sex advice to their classmates with the help of Otis's crush, the troubled Maeve (Emma Mackey).
 With season 2 out Jan.
 17, the horned-up teens continue their quest to find sexual freedom, and to love and accept themselves in the hellscape known as high school.